rust-lang/book/src/ch15-02-deref.md

 Rust tends to favor explicitness over implicitness, but one case where this does not hold true is *deref coercions* of arguments to functions and methods.
-A deref coercion will automatically convert references to pointers or smart pointers, when passed to functions or methods, into references to the pointer's contents if needed to match the types of the parameters defined in the signature.
+A deref coercion will automatically convert a reference to a pointer or a smart pointer into a reference to that pointer's contents.
+A deref coercion happens when a value is passed to a function or method, and only happens if it's needed to get the type of the value passed in to match the type of the parameter defined in the signature.
 Deref coercion was added to Rust to make calling functions and methods not need as many explicit references and dereferences with `&` and `*`.

 Using our `Mp3` struct from Listing 15-5, here's the signature of a function to compress mp3 audio data that takes a slice of `u8`: